Become a Counsellor

 • Observed counselling practice

-• Client work placements
+• Client placement work

 • Clinical supervision